-The TCL 4 Series doesn't have a local dimming feature.
-The video is for reference only.
+This TV doesn't have a local dimming feature.
+The video above is for reference only.

-Disappointing SDR peak brightness.
-The performance is in the same ballpark figure as last year's TCL S405.
-This TV is okay for a moderately lit room, but it isn't suitable for a bright room.
+Poor SDR peak brightness.
+It's okay for a moderately-lit room, but it isn't suitable for a bright room as it can't combat glare.
 On the upside, the brightness remains unchanged no matter the scene, except for small highlights.

-We performed our measurements after calibration with picture mode set to ‘Movie.’
+We performed our measurements after calibration with the Picture Mode set to ‘Movie.’
 Different settings may produce a brighter picture.

 You can check our settings page to see how to set the brightness.

-The TCL 4 Series has poor HDR peak brightness and can't display bright HDR highlights.
+This TV has poor HDR peak brightness and can't display bright HDR highlights.
 Just like in SDR, the brightness remains unchanged no matter the scene.
-This is a similarly bad performance to last year's TCL S405.
+This is almost as bad as the TCL S Series/S405 4k 2018.

-We performed our measurements without calibration with picture mode set to ‘dark HDR' and 'brighter.'
+We performed our measurements without calibration with the Picture Mode set to ‘dark HDR' and 'brighter.'
 Different settings may produce a brighter picture.

 You can check our settings page to see how to set the HDR settings.

-The black uniformity is decent.
-There's visible backlight bleed at the edges which, however, is only noticeable when you watch a very dark scene in a dark room.
+Decent black uniformity.
+There's visible backlight bleed at the edges which is only noticeable when you watch a very dark scene in a dark room.

-The TCL 4 Series has good reflection handling.
-The semi-glossy finish limits indirect reflections, and you shouldn't have issues if you place the TV in a room with lots of small lights.
+The TCL 4 Series has decent reflection handling.
+The semi-glossy finish limits indirect reflections, so you shouldn't have issues if you place the TV in a room with lots of small lights.
 However, if you place it across from a large window, reflections might become distracting.

 You can see our recommended settings here.

-1080p content, like Blu-rays or game consoles, looks good with no obvious issues.
+1080p content, like Blu-rays or game consoles, looks great with no obvious issues.

-The TCL 4 Series doesn't have a wide color gamut.
-The true color gamut of the TV is shown by the maximum red, green, and blue in the Rec 2020 gamut picture.
-Unfortunately, all other colors in the Rec 2020 picture and all the P3 colors are under-saturated.
+This TV doesn't have a wide color gamut.
+The true color gamut of the TV is shown by the maximum red, green, and blue in the Rec.
+2020 gamut picture.
+Unfortunately, all other colors in the Rec.
+2020 picture and all the DCI P3 colors are under-saturated.
 We assume that this happens because the TV is prioritizing brightness over color accuracy because it's so dim.
 These tests were done at 75% brightness stimulus.
 When we performed the same tests at a dimmer 50% stimulus, the accuracy was much better as can be seen in the following images:

 The TV's EOTF is dimmer than the PQ curve, and at about 50% stimulus gray it starts to roll off very early to smooth the transition to the TV's low peak brightness.
 The same performance is found in 'Game' mode as you can see here.